Geffreyvanderbos/plaintextjournal/src/articles/Exporting Tasks from Things 3 Database Using a Python Script.md

 ## Step 4: Using the Script
 1. When prompted, enter the path of your Things 3 database.
 If it's in the same directory, type `main.sqlite`.
-2. Choose the export format: type 1 for Markdown or 2 for todo.txt.
+2. Choose the export format: type 1 for Markdown or 2 for [Todo.txt](https://todotxt.org/).
 3. The script will connect to your database and export the tasks to a file named exported_tasks.txt in the same directory.

 ## Troubleshooting